 All advisers are bound by a Code of Ethics and Rules of Conduct setting out the standards required of them when engaging with clients and third parties.

 As part of the certification programme a formal complaint resolution process has been established should any concerns arise that indicate best industry practice has not been followed.
-The Advisory Board will have a disciplinary review for any complaint received.
+The Disciplinary Committee will have a disciplinary review for any complaint received.